projectEndings/Endings/workshops/dhsi2019/submitted_outline.md

 I. Text for DHSI website

-Few digital editions are finished and archived; some are eventually abandoned or neglected, while others.
+Few digital editions are finished and archived; some are eventually abandoned or neglected, while others fail and disappear.
 What do we need to do to ensure that our digital editions, begun with the best intentions and often with generous funding, produce coherent, consistent, and complete products that can be deposited in the library?
 How can we maximize the chances that our digital editions will be accessible and functional for decades to come?
 This course is intended for people who are engaged